adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/sdp.md

 ## Roles
 * Definitions:
-* Project Manager: Everyone occupies this role and decides what each task they'll work on (project managers duties overlaps withs functional manager and team leader in our group).
+* Project Manager: Everyone occupies this role and decides what each task they'll work on.
+These decisions will be made on an personal basis (for individual tasks), or a group basis for collaborative tasks (project managers duties overlaps withs functional manager and team leader in our group).

 * Scrum Master:  Is a servant for the team.
 Keeps meeting short and on topic and writes teh details of meeting in an entry loacted the `minute-meetings` folder.

-* Developer: Responsible fro building the actual product and meeting deadlines for deliverables.
+* Developer: Everyone member of our team will occupy this role.
+Responsible for building the actual product and meeting deadlines for deliverables.
 Will work on the functionality of the project.

-* Product Owner:
+* Product Owner: Responsible for defining and prioritizing product backlog and aligning the team to work on the most valuable features.

+* Quality Assurance: Converts project requiremenst into tests and assures proper process adherence.
+Reviews and approves significant changes to the project.

 ## Team Member Roles:
-* Adiren Abbey: Project owner
+* Adiren Abbey: Product owner
 * Brandon Walker:
-* Muhammed Abushamma: Scrum Master
+* Muhammed Abushamma: Scrum Master, Quality Assurance
-* Luke Davidson:
+* Luke Davidson: Quality Assurance

-**Everyone occupies the project manager role.**
+**Everyone occupies the project manager and developer roles.**

 * Product Owner: